-The Term Open Educational Resources (OER) was coined at UNESCO’s 2002 Forum on Open Courseware and designates “teaching, learning and research materials in any medium, digital or otherwise, that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation and redistribution by others with no or limited restrictions.
+Open Educational Resources (OER) are teaching, learning and research materials in any medium, digital or otherwise, that reside in the public domain or have been released under an open license that permits no-cost access, use, adaption and redistribution by others with no or limited restrictions.

 Why Open Education Resources are good for Australian schools, teachers and students

 The current collective copyright licence schemes and free use exceptions in relation to educational uses by teachers and schools are expensive, restrictive and complicated.
 Educator’s valuable time is spent trying to understand complex copyright rules and seeking permission to use education resources.

 Australian schools pay over $665 million purchasing education resources each year.
 These resources cannot be modified, shared or remixed by teachers and students except in very limited circumstances.

 Another big problem is that many teachers believe that they are allowed to use material made freely available on the internet for free in their classes and at their school.
 This is not the case.
 Teachers downloading, saving, printing or emailing pages from the internet will attract fees payable under the education statutory licence for schools.